p7u/p7u.github.io/_posts/2015-11-15-scala-covariance.md

 > Introduction

-In the [first part](correct link here) of this series, I started by examining the concept of variance and introduced invariance.
+In the [first part]({% post_url 2015-11-01-scala-types-invariance %}) of the
+series, I started by examining the concept of variance and introduced invariance.

 This article describes another form of variance, namely, covariance.

 > Example

-Nothing serves the presentation of new concepts better than examples, therefore I will continue with a fictional concrete scenario.
+Nothing serves the presentation of new concepts better than examples, therefore I will continue with a concrete scenario.

 Imagine an event-driven software system.
 Such a system is based on broad categories of events, like events related to the functioning of the system